 Imagine if, by the end of the day, as you glanced at your list of “important tasks to get done” you realized that you are ahead of schedule!
-No more having to work into the evening and on weekends!
+And ending the day with the mental headspace to be totally present with your family, because there is nothing lingering in your office that is stressing you out.

 Protecting Your Power Hour by Setting Healthy Time Boundaries

-The biggest barrier to Power Hour Sessions is the lack of time boundaries.
-If you are in the habit of being available to your clients or staff all the time, they have been trained to “expect” you to be at their beck and call.
+The biggest barrier to Power Hour Sessions is having family members that don’t respect them..
+If you are in the habit of being available to your family all day long, they have been trained to “expect” you to be at their beck and call.

-Because those expectations are already in place, it’s going to take some consistent effort on your part to create—and enforce—boundaries around your sacred power hour time.
-In time, your clients, co-workers and team members will learn to respect your power hour time and may even adopt a similar practice themselves—especially when they see how beneficial it is!
+Because those expectations are already in place, you might have to put in a little up front effort to create—and enforce—boundaries around your sacred power hours.
+In time, thought, your family members will learn to respect your power hour time and may even adopt a similar practice themselves—especially when they see how beneficial it is!

 Most of us spend too much time on what is urgent and not enough time on what is important.